lxe/simple-llm-finetuner/README.md

-# Simple LLaMa FineTuner
+# Simple LLaMA FineTuner

-Simple LLaMa FineTuner is a user-friendly interface designed to facilitate fine-tuning the LLaMa-7B language model using peft/LoRA method.
+Simple LLaMA FineTuner is a user-friendly interface designed to facilitate fine-tuning the LLaMA-7B language model using peft/LoRA method.
 With this intuitive UI, you can easily manage your dataset, customize parameters, train, and evaluate the model's inference capabilities.

 ## Acknowledgements